 - Ink Pots Arts Inc

 Timetable Semester 1

 Please note: there are only three formal classes for this topic.
-Students are also required to arrange meetings with the Topic Coordinator and the Work Integrated Learning Administrator during the semester to discuss and organise their individual placements.
+Students are also required to arrange meetings with the Topic Coordinator and the Work Integrated Learning Administrator during the semester to discuss individual Placements.

-After placement descriptions have been approved by the Topic Coordinator, Alison Wotherspoon, email@example.com a contract is prepared and sent to the industry partner to sign and complete the details of the placement.
-It is then signed by the student, the Topic Coordinator and Faculty.
+After Placement Descriptions have been approved by the Topic Coordinator, Alison Wotherspoon, email@example.com a contract is prepared and sent to the industry partner to sign and complete the details of the Placement.
+The contract is then signed by the student, the Topic Coordinator and Faculty.
 Placement administration is organised with Lynn Vanzo, Humanities Work Integrated Learning Administrator – firstname.lastname@example.org or phone: 8201 5876.
 Please contact Lynn for further information regarding the contract or insurance.

 The Topic Coordinator assesses the student for their mark (which is either a Non Graded Pass or Fail) and maintains ongoing relationships with the industry partners.

 Students are also required to complete Preplace as part of this topic.
 The web address for self-registration in Pre-Place is http://www.flinders.edu.au/teaching/pre-place .
 Students can self-enrol in Pre-Place from this site

 In addition to the 100 hours on the job, we require that students develop a set of goals with the industry partner or supervisor from the partnering organisation.
 This ensures that both parties are clear on what is expected through the Placement description and the student's Goals Statement.
 The students meet with the Topic Coordinator, Alison Wotherspoon, during the course of the Placement for progress reports and discussion.
 These seminars allow the students to share work experiences with one another and collectively sort through the various challenges.